abujelala/9PM/README.md

 ##Data Folder
 The data folder has the "Raw Data.zip" file, "Extracted Features" folder, and "Random Sequences" folder.
 The zip file has the raw data that was recording during the experiment.
-The "Extracted Features" folder has
+The "Extracted Features" folder has ECG, EDA, EEG, IMU, Performance, and Survey features.
+The "Random Sequences" folder has details on which peg should be picked up anf where it should be placed.

 After you extract "Raw Data.zip",  you can find the raw data has the following structure: